Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 Multi-party obligation to notify: the notification obligation rests on all parties to a transaction meeting the relevant criteria, unless they are not aware of the transaction.
 Second and subsequent parties will be deemed to have complied where they are informed by the first party of its intention to notify on a particular date and the information it intends to provide, and the second party(ies) agree in writing before the notification is provided to the Minister.
 The Draft Guidance confirms that only one notification per transaction is required and the Department expects the buyer will take primary responsibility for the notification.

 “Call in” powers: similar to the recently amended Irish merger control regime, the Minister may “call in” for review notifiable transactions that are not notified, ie ‘non notified transactions’.
 Similarly, transactions that are not notifiable may be called in for review, where the Minister has reasonable grounds for believing the transaction affects, or would be likely to affect, the security or public order of the State.
+The Draft Guidance clarifies that this power is aimed at new or emerging technologies or sectors that are not captured by the mandatory notification criteria set out in the FDI Act.

 The Minister must exercise the ‘call in’ power within 15 months of the transaction being completed in the case of transactions that are not notifiable.
 In the case of non-notified transactions, the Minister the applicable time limit is the later of 5 years from completion or 6 months from the Minister becoming aware of the transaction.

-Retrospective application: the Minister can ‘call in’ for review any transaction that completed not more than 15 months before the commencement of the relevant provisions of the Act.
+Retrospective application: the Minister can ‘call in’ for review any transaction that completed not more than 15 months before the commencement of the relevant provisions of the FDI Act.

-Offence of gun-jumping: it is a criminal offence under the Act to complete, or take steps to complete, a non-notified transaction or a notified transaction under review by the Minister prior to the Minister issuing a screening decision clearing the proposed transaction or making it subject to conditions.
+Offence of gun-jumping: it is a criminal offence under the FDI Act to complete, or take steps to complete, a non-notified transaction or a notified transaction under review by the Minister prior to the Minister issuing a screening decision clearing the proposed transaction or making it subject to conditions.
 Where the transaction is subject to a conditional screening decision, it is an offence to complete the transaction other than in accordance with those conditions.

 Information requests: as is the case under the existing Irish merger control regime, the Minister may request further information.
-Failure to comply with a ‘notice of information’ or the provision of false information in response is a criminal offence under the Act.
+Failure to comply with a ‘notice of information’ or the provision of false information in response is a criminal offence under the FDI Act.

 Lengthy review timeline: the Minister is required to make a screening decision within 90 days from the date on which the Minister issues a screening notice in relation to the transaction.
 The 90-day review period may be extended to 135 days at the discretion of the Minister.
 The review period is suspended by the issuance of a notice of information and resumes on the date that the notice is deemed to be complied with.
 The Draft Guidance confirms that the Department considers 90 days to be the out bound of the statutory review period, not the target, and in practice many transactions will be cleared quicker.